Conflux-Chain/conflux-documentation/docs/espace/tutorials/walletConnect/vuejs.md

 displayed_sidebar: eSpaceSidebar
 ---

-# Integrating Web3Modal with WalletConnect in a Vue.js Project
+# Integrating WalletConnect with Vue.js Project on Conflux eSpace

 This tutorial guides you through the process of integrating WalletConnect with Web3Modal in a Vue.js project, specifically targeting the Conflux eSpace network.
 For a hands-on example, check out the GitHub repository [Web3modal-Conflux-Vue](https://github.com/ConfluxDAO/web3modal-conflux-vue).